CS 62600: Advanced Information Assurance

 For example, if you are discussing an assignment with another student, and you feel you know the material better than the other student, think of yourself as a teacher.
 Your goal is to make sure that after your discussion, the student is capable of doing similar work independently; their turned-in assignment should reflect this capability.
 If you need to work through details, try to work on a related, but different, problem.

-If you feel you may have overstepped these bounds, or are not sure, please come talk to me and/or note on what you turn in that it represents collaborative effort (the same holds for information obtained from other sources that you provided substantial portions of the solution.)
+If you feel you may have overstepped these bounds, or are not sure, please come talk to me and/or note on what you turn in that it represents collaborative effort (the same holds for information obtained from other sources from which you obtained substantial portions of the solution.)
 If I feel you have gone beyond acceptable limits, I will let you know, and if necessary we will find an alternative way of ensuring you know the material.
 Help you receive in such a borderline case, if cited and not part of a pattern of egregious behavior, is not in my opinion academic dishonesty, and will at most result in a requirement that you demonstrate your knowledge in some alternate manner.

 Syllabus (numbers correspond to roughly to week):